aglv/OsiriXAPI/README.md

-Currently, this is OsiriXAPI.framework from OsiriX Lite 8.0.2, renamed to OsiriX.framework, with some extra headers from the OsiriX project (the OsiriX DCM framework), reorganized to group certain headers (into DCM, DCMTK and CharLS directories) and with patched \#includes.
+Currently, this is OsiriXAPI.framework from OsiriX Lite 8.0.2, renamed to OsiriX.framework, with some extra headers from the OsiriX project (the OsiriX DCM framework), reorganized and with patched \#includes.